-(2) Poor medical services: When medical services are poor, death rate tends to increase
+(2) Poor medical services: When medical services are poor, the death rates tends to increase

-(3) High rate of infant mortality: High rate of infant mortality leads to decrease in population.
+(3) High rate of infant mortality: High rate of infant mortality leads to a decrease in population.

-(5) Natural disasters: Natural disasters like earthquakes, flooding can lead to high death rate
+(5) Natural disasters: Natural disasters like earthquakes, and flooding can lead to the high death rate

 (6) Man-made disasters: The occurrence of man-made disasters like wars, conflicts and pollution is capable of leading to a high death rate.